 When we take this into account, we can re-examine our knowledge about nature and a new perspective might arise.
 Sometimes we will find out that what we regarded as “natural” was actually our interpretation of nature or otherwise.
-This is for what Myra Hird shows in her paper where she explores an “evidence of trans in non-human animals”, not only refuting the notion of trans as purely cultural phenomena but also purely human phenomena.
+This is what Myra Hird shows in her paper where she explores an “evidence of trans in non-human animals”, not only refuting the notion of trans as purely cultural phenomena but also purely human phenomena.
 Hird discusses a remarkable diversity of sex and sexual behaviour amongst non-human species, including trans animals, bringing a useful information to consider in our idea of normality (e.g. monogamy, heterosexuality etc., forms not actually so “normal” and common in nature, as Hird explains.)

 In her book Sexing the body, the author Anne Fausto-Sterling introduces even more radical thoughts about sex itself, which she believes is largely socially constructed (contradictory to the prevailing conception of sex as the biologically determined part of a human body.)
 She perceives human bodies as much more complex than we usually acknowledge, especially considering intersex people, who show us that sexual and gender identity creates rather a continuum than a dichotomy (any clear-cut distinction must therefore be imposed by culture.)
 Intersex people are quite a common phenomenon (Fausto-Sterling estimates the prevalence of intersex at 1,7 % of all births).
 Still, these people are often omitted by culture and treated disrespectfully (e.g. non-consensual surgeries are performed on them, often directly after birth, in an effort to “correct” their sex.
 They get no chance to express their needs or feelings about their identity and sexuality and often are not even told about their intersexuality later, which leaves them uninformed and confused about themselves.)
 Here, Fausto-Sterling shows how much harm can a belief that only two sexes exist (and that any deviation is wrong and we must “correct it”) cause.
 It also shows us that even if some phenomenon exists “naturally” (we cannot deny the existence of intersex people), it does not mean that culture and its interpretation of the phenomenon cannot still play an important role.